 PRSA Research offers unique insights to inform public relations professionals on day-to-day work, evaluate developing issues and evaluate industry issues offering

-One of the strategic goals for the (PRSA), the world’s largest and best known professional organization for public relations professionals, is to develop an “outward” focused research program focused on the profession.
-From PRSA’s Public Relations Journal, a quarterly, peer-reviewed virtual publication which disseminates academic research, to practical research into matters of general interest, research has been a staple of PRSA’s service to the community.
+One of the strategic goals for the Public Relations Society of America (PRSA) is to support and develop research that advances thought leadership and that can be applied by practitioners in their day-to-day work.
+From PRSA’s Public Relations Journal (a quarterly, peer-reviewed virtual publication which disseminates academic research) to practical research into matters of general interest, research has been a staple of PRSA’s service to the public relations community.

-PRSA has a detailed policy and procedure for granting academic research requests.
 Members of the PRSA Research Committee evaluate submissions and approve or deny requests on a quarterly basis.
-At least one member of the research team must be a member in good standing of PRSA for an application to be approved.
+At least one member of the research team must be a member of PRSA in good standing.
+Please review our application guidelines, before submitting the necessary forms and documents: